The sensor is continuously measuring your glucose. You get more information than from a Fingerprick test1, which is only a single point in time.

 (Time in Range)

 The graph shows information about the number of low glucose events measured by your sensor.
-Low glucose events are recorded when glucose readings are lower than 70mg/dL10 for longer than 15 minutes.
+Low glucose events are recorded when glucose readings are lower than 70mg/dL for longer than 15 minutes.

-10. A finger prick test using a blood glucose meter is required during times of rapidly changing glucose levels when interstitial fluid glucose levels may not accurately reflect blood glucose levels or if hypoglycaemia or impending hypoglycaemia is reported by the system or when symptoms do not match the system readings.
-For a complete glycaemic picture, scan once every 8 hours.
+1. A finger prick test using a blood glucose meter is required during times of rapidly changing glucose levels when interstitial fluid glucose levels may not accurately reflect blood glucose levels or if hypoglycemia or impending hypoglycemia is reported by the system or when symptoms do not match the system readings.
+For a complete glycemic picture, scan once every 8 hours.